 With the release of the GAIA DR1 dataset, which includes the Tycho-GAIA Astrometric Solution (parallaxes for over 2 million stars), I decided to dig out my old program and adapt and improve it.
 I ended up making a great many changes.
 Although my revised star list is not completely satisfactory yet, I have decided to make both the program and my updated star list available to anyone who might want it.

-The star list has over 6500 star systems, going out to about 108 LY.
-Parallaxes from the TGAS are offset by 0.25 mas.
-I've weeded out most stars with bad parallaxes and I've checked and corrected many bad luminosities and spectral types, but there are still some doubtful stars in the list.
-Please note that I've mostly avoided importing systems/stars with photometric distance estimates unless they use the latest CCD photometry, and when it comes to the URAT Parallax Catalog, I ended up removing many of the systems, even after restricting my import to stars with errors under 6 mas, because the magnitudes of the stars seemed too dim for the spectral colors.
+The star list has almost 12800 star systems, going out to about 111 LY (there are some more distant systems, but this is due to parallax changes for not yet deleted systems).
+Parallaxes from Gaia DR2 are offset by 0.029 mas, those from the TGAS are offset by 0.25 mas.
+I've weeded out most stars with bad parallaxes and I've checked and corrected many bad luminosities and spectral types, but there are still some doubtful stars in the list (especially some binary star components from Gaia DR2).
+Please note that I've mostly avoided importing systems/stars with photometric distance estimates unless they use the latest CCD photometry.

 If you download or make use of any of the above, please contact me for any questions, comments, or suggestions.

 January 18, 2012 : This update is mostly composed of new Brown Dwarfs (350+), from the papers The Hawaii Infrared Parallax Program.
 IV, and The Field Substellar Mass Function Based on the Full-sky 20-pc Census of 525 L, T, and Y Dwarfs.
 The program changes are all related to importing data from those 2 papers (for example, the custom importer can now generate Brown Dwarf objects), so they are unlikely to be important in the future.
 I've also finished adding stars from Gaia DR2 out to 29.2 mas (111.7 LY).
 Only a handful of stars are missing spectral types.